xthemadgenius/btcrec-cli/docs/Usage_Examples/2020-05-08_Recovering_Blockchain_Wallet_Passwords/Example.md

 **Download the wallet file...**

-Navigate to the extract scripts folder and run:
+Navigate to the BTCRecover folder and run:
 `python3  ./extract-scripts/download-blockchain-wallet.py`

 You will then be prompted for your walletID, will need to confirm the request via email and enter any required 2fa code.
 (In the video I use 558751da-d609-486d-88a5-623434a48368, but you won't have access to my email account to confirm that...)